 What is maverick spend?

-Maverick spending (sometimes called maverick buying) is spending that doesn’t follow a business’s buying and procurement process.
+Maverick spending, or maverick buying, is company spending that doesn’t follow a business’s buying and procurement process.

 Procurement rules are there for a reason.
 They make it clear that employees need to track and record purchases and define when procurement teams need to seek out more than one bid for projects.
-When these rules aren’t followed, companies can wind up overpaying for certain services.
+Maverick spend is when the purchasing policy isn’t followed and it can lead to companies overpaying for certain professional services.

-For this reason, maverick spend can be a thorn in the side of finance managers.
+For this reason, too much maverick spend can be a thorn in the side of finance managers.

 3 common causes of maverick spending